Table of Glory

 Table of Glory (乒乓圆) is a Singaporean drama which was telecasted on Singapore's free-to-air channel, MediaCorp Channel 8.
 It made its debut on 1 April 2009 and ended on 28 April 2009.
-This drama serial consists of 20 episodes, and was screened on every weekday night at 9:00 pm.
+This drama serial consists of 20 episodes, and was broadcast every weekday at 9:00 pm.

 Plot

 Since young, He Sheng Wu has had a passion for table tennis.
 His mother was a national player and she personally coached him and honed his skills as a table tennis player.
 However, ever since his mother's untimely death in an accident, Ah Wu became quiet and sullen and withdrew into his own shell.
 His performance in his studies and at work was affected and he was branded a “loser”.
 Ah Wu helps out at his father, He Yingxiong's laundry shop.
 His only comfort is in paddling a table tennis ball against a wall.

 He Yingxiong is furious that his son is seemingly useless and wasting his life away paddling a table tennis ball against an empty wall on most days.
 He refuses to let Ah Wu play table tennis.
 However, Ah Wu resists all attempts to stop him from playing table tennis and continues to do so.
 Even though Ah Wu does not have any actual experience playing against a real opponent, and in fact could not even beat a young child at a game of table tennis, he possesses an innate talent for reading his opponent's moves and strategy in the game.
 This enables him to be the dark horse in some matches, coming back from the brink of defeat to win the game.

 Ah Wu is a loner and his only friend is Mai Xiaofen whom he grew up with.
 Xiaofen is one of the top female table tennis players, but ever since losing the match with Mary-Ann, a table tennis newcomer, she has been teased about losing to a newcomer.
 Her mother, ex-national player Mai Tiantian, is her coach who pushes her hard to train herself to become a top player in the sport.
 However, Xiaofen lacks confidence.
 Since she started to play competitively, her personal best has always remained at fourth placing.
 This led to Xiaofen being nicknamed “Fourth Sister”.